operator-playground-io/Docker-tile/tutorials/docker-101.md

 **Example Dockerfile**

-*This example creates a custom WildFly container with a custom administrative user.
+*The below example creates a custom WildFly container with a custom administrative user.
 It also exposes the administrative port 9990 and binds the administrative interface publicly through the parameter ‘bmanagement’.*